Bukit Apeh Fall

 left click for larger picture

+The first part of the trail is quite steep, until Bukit Saga.
+From there it is more level, you pass the top of the hill, where a sign guides you to the waterfalls.
 When you continue after reaching the top of the hill, the trail stays level for a while and finaly slopes down steeply to a nice small waterfall.

 left click for larger picture

-A steep descent to the waterfall
+A sign to the waterfalls

 left click for larger picture